Here’s a look at the life of Nicolas Sarkozy, former president of France.

 January 8, 2020 - A Paris court announces that Sarkozy will stand trial on corruption charges.
 He is accused of trying to get classified information from a judge.

 November 24, 2020 - Sarkozy’s corruption trial begins.
 If he is convicted, he could face up to four years in prison.

 March 1, 2021 - Sarkozy is found guilty of trying to illegally obtain information from a senior magistrate and sentenced to three years in prison with two years suspended.

 September 30, 2021 - Sarkozy is sentenced to one year in prison for illegal campaign financing in his failed 2012 re-election bid, making him the first French head of state in modern times to receive two jail terms.
-The judge allows him to serve his sentence at home, by wearing an electronic bracelet.
+The judge will allow him to serve his sentence at home, by wearing an electronic bracelet.
 All 13 co-defendants are also found guilty.